We use some essential cookies to make this website work.

 These short film clips show how climate change might affect Scotland’s forests, and give guidance on how to increase resilience to climate change threats.

-This project was funded by ClimateXChange, the Scottish Government's centre of expertise on climate change, through Heriot-Watt University.
+This project was funded by ClimateXChange, the Scottish Government’s centre of expertise on climate change, through Heriot-Watt University in 2013.

-If you are having trouble viewing the videos below you can view the videos on our YouTube channel.
+If you are having trouble viewing the videos below you can view the videos on our Vimeo channel.

 Jo Ellis, of Forestry Commission Scotland (FCS), describes how we can increase the resilience of Scotland’s forests to climate change.